 Once built, the 20MW plant in central Liberia will increase the country’s generation capacity by 15% and improve its grid’s stability and resilience to climate change, as well as provide 20 permanent skilled and semi-skilled jobs for local men and women.
 It would also mark the country’s first development by an independent power producer (IPP), paving the way for further private sector-led clean energy projects.

-Developer Gigawatt Global Liberia Ltd.’s proposed site for the farm lies 5km from the Mount Coffee hydropower dam, which experiences periods of significantly reduced productivity during the dry season due to low water levels, made worse by the increased prevalence of droughts.
+Gigawatt Global’s proposed site for the power plant lies 5km from the Mount Coffee hydropower dam, which experiences periods of significantly reduced productivity during the dry season due to low water levels, made worse by the increased prevalence of droughts.
 The completed solar plant would complement the hydropower facility during periods of reduced production and in doing so displace the need for higher-cost diesel generation that most Liberians rely on for electricity while increasing the resilience of Liberia’s power supply to climate change.
 During wetter periods the plant would supplement the dam’s clean energy production.

 If the development – which has been openly supported by the Liberian government – proves a success, it will provide a strong demonstration of impact for other clean energy projects regionally and help build the necessary capacity at government level to support the growth of Liberia’s nascent solar sector.

 The solar project is the second REPP-supported project by Gigawatt Global, with the other being a 7.5MW (AC) solar facility in Mubuga, Burundi.

 Lending type: Development loan

 REPP funding: USD 615,000